Łódź: Cuisine and food

 Among the traditional dishes of Łódź and the Łódź Voivodeship are zalewajka – a sour cereal and potato soup, often served with mushrooms, kielbasa sausage and bread – and cabbage soup (kapuśniak) served with potato dumplings and pork cracklings.
 These were once the staples of the working-class population employed in textile factories.
 Popular breads and baked goods include the angielka baguette roll and żulik bun with raisins.
-Aspic in various forms (galareta, zimne nóżki or drygle) was once a well-established comfort and party food in the city. Łódź and the surrounding region is also known for having a strong preference for mushroom soup over barszcz (borscht) for the Polish Wigilia Christmas Eve supper.
+Aspic in various forms (galareta, zimne nóżki or drygle) was once a well-established comfort and party food in the city. Łódź and the surrounding region is also known for having a strong preference for mushroom soup over barszcz (borscht) for the Polish Wigilia (Christmas Eve) supper.

-Major food venues are primarily located at Piotrkowska Street, for example the OFF Piotrkowska, a mixed-use development complex situated in a heritage-listed red brick factory.
+Major food venues are primarily located at Piotrkowska Street, for example the OFF Piotrkowska, a mixed-use complex, only allowing creative and independent business, situated in a heritage-listed red brick factory.
 Food trucks are a common sight around the city centre and several neighbourhoods.